rfjakob/earlyoom/MANPAGE.md

 [systembus-notify](https://github.com/rfjakob/systembus-notify)
 running as your user.

-#### -N SCRIPT
+#### -N /PATH/TO/SCRIPT
 Run the given script for each process killed.
+Must be an absolute path.

 Within the script, information about the killed process can be obtained via the following environment variables:

     EARLYOOM_PID     Process PID
-    EARLYOOM_NAME    Process name/path
-    EARLYOOM_UID     UID of the user running the process
+    EARLYOOM_NAME    Process name truncated to 16 bytes (as reported in /proc/PID/comm) EARLYOOM_UID     UID of the user running the process

-Warning: In case of dryrun mode, the script will be executed in rapid succession, ensure you have some sort of rate-limit implemented.
+WARNING: `EARLYOOM_NAME` can contain spaces, newlines, special characters and is controlled by the user, or it can be empty!
+Make sure that your notification script can handle that!

 #### -g
 Kill all processes that have same process group id (PGID) as the process